event-sourcery/event-sourcery/README.md

 4. Optional personal data value objects store into a separate data store.
 The event stays within the typical event store.
 Easily remove all personal data for an individual who invokes the 'right to erasure'.

 Examples of working with personal data can be found in [PERSONAL_DATA_EXAMPLE.md](https://github.com/event-sourcery/event-sourcery/blob/master/PERSONAL_DATA_EXAMPLE.md).

-This library is highly volatile and will change rapidly.
-It's being implemented into multiple production projects and will stabilize more soon.

 # Todo List #